pchiorean/Indentz/docs/README.md

 © 2020-2023 Paul Chiorean \<jpeg@basement.ro\>.\
 The code is released under the [MIT License](LICENSE.txt).

-<small>Last updated: December 12, 2023</small>
+<small>Last updated: December 14, 2023</small>

 [^1]: Releases may be a little old.
 The latest version is in the [dev](https://github.com/pchiorean/Indentz/tree/dev) branch, which is what I actually use every day, so it's kind of tested, but… beware. ;)

 [^2]: The value is configurable by editing the constant `SNAP_PCT` from `fitTo()`.

-[^3]: I refactored the function that generates the barcode to make it standalone; the rest of the code is original.
+[^3]: I "borrowed" the barcode parsing bit, I refactored the function that generates the barcode to make it standalone, the rest of the code is original.